sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-05-18T10:25:39.000Z**

-\#PowerAlert1
+**2023-05-21T12:15:27.000Z**

+\#POWERALERT1

-Stage 5 loadshedding will be implemented from 16:00 this afternoon until 05:00 on Friday.
-Thereafter, various stages of loadshedding will be implemented over the weekend.
+Stage 4 loadshedding will be implemented from 16:00 this afternoon until 05:00 on Monday.
+Thereafter, Stage 3 loadshedding will be implemented from 05:00 until 16:00 on Monday